i2-open/i2goSignals/README.md

 cd /home/user/workspace/
 git clone git@github.com:i2-open/i2gosignals.git
 ```

-To use in Golang code, `go get github.com/i2-open/i2goSignals`
+To run the demonstration configuration, see Demonstration Set Up below.

-Building with Docker (in the project root):
+Building a local docker image (starting from the main project directory):
 ```bash
 go install ./...
 docker build . --tag i2gosignals
 ```
 > [!NOTE]
-> The 0.7.0 release image is also available at independentid/i2goSignals:0.7.0
+> The 0.7.0 release image is also available at ghcr.io/i2-open/i2gosignals:0.7.0

 This project uses MongoDB for event, key, and stream storage, management, and recovery.
 By default, unit testing is done with the MongoDb server defined in [docker-compose.yml](docker-compose.yml).